24 Aug

 - Has no prior agreements with creditors regarding the closing of the company.

-If your company meets all these criteria, you can apply for getting your limited company struck off by applying through an application, after letting your members, shareholders, creditors, employees, managers, and directors who have yet to sign the application.
+If your company meets all these criteria, you can apply to get your limited company struck off by applying through an application after letting your members, shareholders, creditors, employees, managers, and directors who have yet to sign the application.

 But what if your company does not meet these conditions?
 In this case, unfortunately, you would have to face liquidation.